 Two of the best pitchers in Cardinals history _ Dizzy Dean and Mort Cooper _ each yielded 19 hits in a game, and won.

-_ Cardinals 8, Reds 7, May 31, 1936, at St. Louis: Dizzy Dean appeared headed for a loss when Cincinnati took a 7-5 lead into the ninth inning.
-But the Cardinals scored twice in the ninth and won with a run in the 12th.
+_ Cardinals 8, Reds 7, May 31, 1936, at St. Louis: Dizzy Dean appeared headed for a loss when Cincinnati took a 7-5 lead into the ninth inning, but the Cardinals scored twice in the ninth and won with a run in the 12th.

 Two days after pitching 1.1 innings of relief, Dean went all 12 innings, yielding 19 hits and two walks (he also hit two batters), and improved his record to 9-2.
 The Reds stranded 13 and had no home runs.
 Boxscore